djalbat/propagate-cli/README.md

 4. If `propagate` finds a cyclic dependency, it will tell you and exit whether any of the packages or binaries in the cycle would be affected by the propagation or not.

-One other thing to bear in mind is the way `propagate` decides whether or not a package or binary needs to be built.
-The following only really matters when suppressing prompts with the `force` option, otherwise the following only affects the initial value of the prompt.
-So...

-If it is the case that only a package's or binary's dependencies have changed, `propagate` will decided that it does not need to be built.
-If, on the other hand, the developer dependencies have changed, `propagate` will decide that it does need to be built.
-The reasoning behind this is that the dependencies that are used in order to create a bundle need only to be included as developer dependencies.
-Binaries, if they are required to be built when their dependencies change, should therefore include those dependencies as developer dependencies.
-Packages, on the other hand, should only include dependencies as developer dependencies if the package needs to be built.
-This typically happens when a package provides an example or examples that run in a browser.

 It is recommended that you initially use the `dry-run` option, which will list the updates without making any changes.
 And you should always use the `force` and `quietly` options will caution.
 This tool gives surety and confidence if used carefully.
 Used carelessly, it is a blunt instrument!

 ## Installation